Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Experiments

-where $W_t$ is the current wealth, $dB_t$ is an increment of Brownian motion and $p_t$ is the proportion of wealth invested in the risky asset.
-In our experiments we set the risk-free return $r = 0.01$, risky asset return $\mu = 0.05$ and volatility $\sigma = 1$.
+where $W_t$ is the current wealth (the state variable), $dB_t$ is an increment of Brownian motion and $p_t$ is the proportion of wealth invested in the risky asset.
+We set the risk-free return $r = 0.01$, risky asset return $\mu = 0.05$ and volatility $\sigma = 1$.
 We discretise the action space so that at each step the agent has three actions available: move $10$\% of risky asset wealth to the risk-free asset, move $10$\% of risk-free asset wealth to the risky asset or do nothing.
-Each time the agent moves the assets, it incurs a cost of $1$, which can be thought of as a transaction fee.
+Each time the agent moves the assets, it incurs a cost of $1$ i.e. a transaction fee.
 The agent can act after a time interval of $0.01$ seconds and the episode ends after $75$ steps.
-The results of training are shown in Figure \ref{fig:merton} and they clearly demonstrate that LICRA finds a better policy than standard PPO and learns much faster than SAC.
-Also comparing the variance among different seeds, we can see that LICRA is a much more stable algorithm than the other two.
+The results of training are shown in Fig. \ref{fig:merton} which clearly demonstrates that LICRA\_PPO learns faster than standard PPO.